SupeRuier/awesome-active-learning/contents/practical_considerations.md

   It evaluates AL strategies under different performance metrics.
 - [OpenAL: Evaluation and Interpretation of Active Learning Strategies](https://arxiv.org/pdf/2304.05246.pdf)
 - TAAL: Target-Aware Active Learning [2023]
+- Mind the User!
+Measures to More Accurately Evaluate the Practical Value of Active Learning Strategies [2023, RANLP]

 # The consideration of the reliability